We answer the questions that you do not dare ask us

 In what ways does AVPA differ from the functioning of other similar contests?

 As you can see, our contests are different from others in many ways.
 And they do not try to imitate them!
-For instance, we introduced a category named “ancient oils” to really take in consideration the particularities of certain oils that are made of fermented olives and that can be found in the countries that are not cut off from their ancestral practices and traditions.
+For instance, we introduced a category named “old fashioned oils” to really take in consideration the particularities of certain olive oils obtained from fermented olives which can be found in countries which maintained their ancestral practices and traditions.

 Is it normal that there is a charge to access the grades?

-This requires an important transcription work, and possibly of translation.
-Therefore, it costs money.
-This is why we make people pay that access and do not give it to everybody.
-This is an option that can be good for those who really use it.
+This requires an important transcription work, and possibly translation.
+Therefore, it takes time, so it costs money.
+This is why we must charge people for this access and do not give it to everybody.
+This is an option which is good only for those who really make use of it.

-We try to have a reasonable invoicing to balance our accounts.
-The said accounts remain, by the way, public and are approved by the General Assembly at which all contests’ participants are invited.
+We try to have reasonable invoicing to balance our accounts.
+The said accounts remain public and are approved by the General Assembly at which all contests’ participants are invited.

 Conclusion

 Everyone is free to participate in our contest or not to participate.
-Considering the number of products that we receive on a daily basis; it seems that many are interested in our contests.
+Considering the number of products we have been receiving for 22 years, it seems that many are interested in our contests.

 There is certainly room for improvement, and we will listen to all your suggestions regarding the contest process or our way of functioning with a great deal of interest.